shabeeb-m/ShopNest-Store-Sale-Dashboard/README.md

-# ShopNest Analytics Dashboard Project
+# Store Analytics Dashboard Project

 - The project aims to design and develop a comprehensive Power BI dashboard for a leading e-commerce department store in Portugal.
 - Utilizes anonymized authentic commercial data from nine detailed datasets to enhance retail analytics.